knjigica/russian-digest/README.md

 * "European Russia - Caucasus" comes on Wednesday
 * "Siberia - Far East" comes on Friday
 * "YouTube - Podcasts" comes on Sunday

+these digests are accesible in an online [archive](https://cho-tam.blogspot.com/).
+You can subscribe to it via the rss feed or just follow the Twitter bot which gives you a link to any new post.

+a version with google translated headlines still has to be built

+any suggestions are more than welcome! just contact me via this [email](veronika.snoj@gmail.com)